 User context from the session

 Every request in a deployed Vybe app includes the authenticated user’s email.
-Use this to build user-specific experiences:
+Use this to build user-specific experiences:- Read the user email from the request headers

 - Match it against a

-users table in your database for user-specific settings, preferences, or roles
+userstable in your database for user-specific settings, preferences, or roles

 Show only the tasks assigned to the currently logged-in user.
 Match the user by their email address from the session.